Skip to Main Content

 Step 2: Brainstorm Synonyms for Your Keywords

 Coming up with synonyms for your keywords gives you more keywords, and, therefore, more options when searching for information.
 Synonyms are terms that have the same or similar meaning.
 Let's use our sample research topic.
-Just because our research question uses the word social media does not mean that every author uses that same word.
-Some authors might use synonyms for social media, such as social networking, or more specific terms like Facebook, Twitter, or Instagram.
+Just because our research question uses the word pollution does not mean that every author uses that same word.
+Some authors might use synonyms for pollution, such as air polluion, or more specific terms like emissions, exhaust, or pesticides.
 In order to collect all the relevant articles on your topic, you might want to include these synonyms in your search.

 Pro Tip: Use a thesaurus to help you come up with synonyms.
 Wikipedia is also a helpful source for coming up with synonyms and related terms